arow-oss/goat-guardian/README.md

    for their email adress and a password:

    It must set the `action` of the form to `POST` and the action to `/email/login` for Goat Guardian.
-It must have two inputs, with the name `email` and `password`.
+It must have three inputs, with the name `email`, `password`, and `next`. `next` is the URL to redirect the end-user to after logging in. `next` could be something like `http://localhost:3000/after-login`.

 1. When the end-user submis this form, Goat Guardian will intercep this request and check the end-user's email and password.
-If it is correct, Goat Guardian will set a session cookie and redirect the end-user to `/after-login` (unless it has been changed by a command line option).
+If it is correct, Goat Guardian will set a session cookie and redirect the end-user to the URL specified in the `next` parameter above.

-1. Upon receiving the redirected request to `/after-login`, Goat Guardian will add the `X-UserId` header and reverse-proxy the request to the upstream web app.
+1. Upon receiving the redirected request, Goat Guardian will add the `X-UserId` header and reverse-proxy the request to the upstream web app.